I was asked to look for accessible museums/galleries for disabled people to get around.

 Let us know about buildings that work well for you, then we can put them on the Misfits website.

 Later this year, I’m going to Butlins.
-I’ll you know if I find it accessible!
+I’ll let you know if I find it accessible!

 Written by Beth Richards